tessel/gprs-sim900/README.md

 ##### * `gprs.on('ready', callback())` The SIM900 is ready to recieve commands.
 Note that it may not yet be connected to the cell network.

 ##### * `gprs.on('_intermediate', callback(correct))` Used internally for `_chain`

+## GPRS sim-900 AT Commands

+The GPRS module follows the sim-900 AT command structure.
+The full documentation can be found here: [SIM-900 AT Command Manual](http://wm.sim.com/upfile/2013424141114f.pdf).

 ## Hardware overview/setup